Is The Nikon 800 5.6 ED-IF AIS Lens Worth It's 5.5 Kg Weight To Carry Around?

 Snow Leopard - Himalaya

 Fake news isn't only found in news media.
 It's also found in wildlife blog sites and social media.
 When reading anything on snow leopards found roaming above 4900M, or that these big cats avoid strolling through snow, it's probably 99.9% fake.
 Snow leopards have no food source past 4900M.
 All their food source remains below 4900M.
 Snow leopards, stroll, run, hunt and kill prey in snow.
-The only way of actually seeing this, is in midwinter season.
+The only way of actually seeing this, is during midwinter.
 During summer, snow leopards do wander down to lower elevation levels below 3500M.
-The best time self-tracking, spotting and photographing snow leopards, is in midwinter during a complete whiteout.
+The best time self-tracking, spotting and photographing snow leopards, is in midwinter.
 Avoid the summer season no matter the region or location i.e. Mongolia, northern Pakistan, India.
 There are far to many one week tourists scaring snow leopards into hiding.
-Image captures of snow leopards captured in snow are more impressive, and worth the extra effort being in extreme subzero temperatures.
+Image captures of snow leopards captured in snow are more impressive, and worth the extra effort.

 Reaching Spiti Valley during midwinter can be a mission.
 Snow drift can block the only road route for days on end.
-I was held up for 3 days in Rekong Peo in January until the road track was driveable.
-99% of "wildlife photographers" head directly to Kibber, or to Chicham, where open canyons are easily viewed from high location points to spot snow leopards.
-I decided to self-track and spot myself at other locations away from Kibber that yielded positive results.
+I was held up for 3 days in Rekong Peo until the road track was driveable.
+99% of "wildlife photographers" head directly to Kibber, or to Chicham, where open canyons are easily viewed from high location points spotting snow leopards.
+I decided to self-track self-spot at other locations well away from Kibber that yielded positive results.
 Traces of fresh snow leopard pug-marks and droppings were found at various particular points.
-Within an hour or so, two snow leopards were captured slowly wading through virgin snow.
-The manual focus Nikkor 800 5.6 maybe an old classic, but still captures those long shots — In extreme environments.
+Within an hour or so, a snow leopard was spotted slowly wading through virgin snow @4300-4400M elevation.

 The chance, the possibilities of sighting this "grey ghost" is a rare event - call it shear luck.
 Leaving the Kibber region well away from other photographers was the right choice.
 Most snow leopard images taken in Kibber, or at Chicham bridge are captured at downward angles.
-By 4pm, the 4400M (14,435 ft) location was beginning to bite with subzero temps falling below minus -17C.
-The sun was sinking fast, and the way out was already looking like an ice skating track.
-Only experienced drivers who have driven on dangerous icy roads should risk driving up at these high altitudes during midwinter.
+By 4pm, this high elevated location was beginning to bite with subzero temps falling below minus -17C (windchill -25C).
+The sun was sinking fast, and the only way out was already looking like an ice skating track.
+Only experienced drivers who have driven on dangerous icy roads should risk driving up at these high altitude levels during midwinter.

 Both images are cropped long shots from the same NEF file.
 The capture was taken from 70+ meters using the 800 5.6 AIS & D3S